 Any 501(c)(3) non-profit organization in our service area dedicated to serving its neighbors in need can host Mobile Food Pantries.
 Each distribution takes about two hours and you will be responsible for handling and delivery fees ranging from $495 to $1,500 to provide 5,000 pounds to 15,000 pounds— a 3- to 4-day supply of food for 100 to 300 families.
 See the breakdown here.

-You’ll need to fill out some paperwork and arrange to use a parking lot, which you can probably “borrow” for an afternoon from a church, school or office park.
-You’ll also need about 8 folding banquet tables and 12 volunteers to help unload food, answer questions, direct traffic, and clean up the site afterwards.
+You’ll need to complete our application questionnaire and then request and fill out a Partner Agency Application.
+For the distributions themselves, you’ll need to arrange to use a parking lot (minimum dimensions described here), which you can probably “borrow” for an afternoon from a church, school or office park.
+You’ll also need 8 to 12 folding banquet tables and 12 to 20 volunteers to help unload food, answer questions, direct traffic, and clean up the site afterwards.

 Four years on, Mobile Pantry’s impact on Rockford is clear

 Clyde Sinclair, coordinator of the monthly Mobile Food Pantry at the American Legion Merritt Lamb Post in Rockford, reflects on how Feeding America West Michigan’s program has helped families in his community.